preserving our Legacy, Investing in our future

 The YMCA Camp of Maine operates on the mission that no child will ever be turned away due to inability to pay.
 Financial assistance is available through many avenues and is funded by annual support from generous donors and foundation grants.
 Using this campaign to bring more awareness to the organization’s mission and PROJECT 218 will support opportunities to expand their reach to access youth from marginalized communities across Maine.

-To learn more information please contact Becca or Jeff.
+To learn more information please contact Morgan or Jeff.